Clara Converse: Career

 In 1897, Converse received her first furlough and returned to the United States, where she undertook several talks about her work abroad.
 She returned to Japan and worked to spread the cause of girls' education founding Bible study, Sunday schools and a kindergarten.
 In 1899, when the Meiji government implemented reforms to the educational system in Japan, Converse secured licensing for the school from the government for the school's operation.
 She took a second vacation in 1907 and remained in the United States for a year, once again traveling and making presentations to increase support for her work abroad.
 During that time, a new site and expansion for the school was planned.

 When she returned, Converse set out to revise the school curriculum, taking the elementary school to six-year program and the girls' high school to a five-year plan with the last three dedicated to their field of expertise.
 The school continued to change and expand.
 In 1918, when Tokyo University allowed women to enter, Converse was appointed as a director of studies for women.
 She terminated the English courses at Soshin since girls could study them in the university, but within the year, she brought them back.
 Beginning in 1921, she asked for a replacement as principal and began preparing for her retirement, though it would take four years for a new principal, Annabel Pawley to be hired, and for Converse to tender her resignation.
 Though she retired from the school, Converse continued her missionary works and remained as an emeritus principal, helping with the school.
 Between 1925 and 1935, she established four kindergartens and assisted with their development.
-In 1929, Emperor Showa Hirohito conferred on Converse the Blue Ribbon Medal of Honor, in recognition of her contributions to women's education and the Japanese nation.
+In 1929, Emperor Showa Hirohito conferred on Converse the Medal of Honor with Blue Ribbon, in recognition of her contributions to women's education and the Japanese nation.